 What's your budget?
-Factor in the utility bills and any commuting costs to work out an affordable monthly or annual budget.
+Factor in the utility bills (see average costs later in the guide) and any commuting costs to work out an affordable monthly or annual budget.
 Make sure everyone in your group can afford the rent and the deposit up-front.
 It's better to have these honest discussions before you start viewing properties.

 If one of your housemates isn't a student, they'll have to pay Council Tax.
 They might expect you to contribute to the bill, it's good to get this cleared up in advance.

-Our Advice Centre offers budgeting advice, so log an enquiry to speak with them.
+Our Advice Team offers budgeting advice, so log an enquiry to speak with them.